Best Loans On Maternity Leave (2026)

 Get Pre-Qualified

-Alternative lenders let you pre-qualify for a loan before applying.
-That way, you can find out if you’re eligible for a loan and will know what interest rate you’ll pay.
+Alternative lenders let you pre-qualify with a soft check, so you can see if you’re eligible and what rate you’ll pay before you apply.

 Look Out For Additional Fees